bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/procfile_py.md

 **Other Processes**

 You can also run other background processes in their own containers.
-For example, you may run a background job queue to periodically update your application's data, generate snapshots, or process long-running tasks:
+For example, you may run a background {job_queue} to periodically update your application's data, generate snapshots, or process long-running tasks:

 ```